-The ERSP Calculator was also developed with the intent of reinforcing incentives for creating and acquiring more effective oil recovery systems.
-In addition to evaluating the potential of an advancing oil spill skimming systems to meet various regulatory planning requirements, you can also explore how to configure a skimming system to best encounter, recover, store, and offload oil more efficiently.
+In addition to evaluating the potential of an advancing oil spill skimming systems to meet various regulatory planning requirements, the ERSP Calculator can also be used to explore how to configure a skimming system to best encounter, recover, store, and offload oil more efficiently.
 By comparing different configurations, you may discover that increasing swath width, adding a second discharge pump, or increasing onboard storage may increase your system's daily recovery potential.
-This experimentation is helpful in understanding the effects of different configurations on a system's recovery potential, and provides incentives for developing more effective skimming systems.
+This experimentation is helpful in understanding the effects of different configurations on a system's recovery potential.